brooklynrail/brooklynrail-platform/content/events/2020/09/susan-meiselas-peter-van-agtmael-and-david-levi-strauss-with-charles-schultz.md

       images lose their connection to reality.⁠"
   - person: charles-schultz
     event_bio: "Charles Schultz is the Managing Editor of the Brooklyn Rail. "
+poets:
+  - person: andrei-codrescu
+    event_bio: Andrei Codrescu was born in Transylvania, Romania, reborn at age 19 in Detroit and New York.
+His first book of poetry was “License to Carry a Gun," and most recently, “The Art of Forgetting.”
+He writes novels and essays and won the Peabody award for the film “Road Scholar.”
 date: 2020-10-01 13:00:00 -0500
 end_date: 2020-10-01 14:00:00 -0500
 series: 142